Bernard Paget: Between the wars

 He was Chief Instructor at the Staff College, Quetta, British India (now the Command and Staff College, Pakistan), from 1932−1934.
-After serving at the War Office in London as a GSO1, from July 1934 until January 1937, Paget went to India to command the 4th Quetta Infantry Brigade from 1936−1937.
-He was promoted to major general in December 1937 and was Commandant of the Staff College, Camberley between 1938 and 1939.
+After serving at the War Office in London as a GSO1, from July 1934 until January 1937, Paget went to India to command the 4th Quetta Infantry Brigade from 1936 to 1937.
+He was promoted to major general in December 1937, and was Commandant of the Staff College, Camberley between 1938 and 1939.

 Second World War

 In late November 1939, nearly three months after the outbreak of the Second World War, Paget took over as General Officer Commanding (GOC) of the 18th Infantry Division, a recently raised Territorial Army (TA) formation, relinquishing command in mid-May 1940.
 In the acting rank of lieutenant general he commanded British forces in the withdrawal at Åndalsnes in Norway in 1940 during the disastrous Norwegian campaign, and was subsequently appointed a Companion of the Order of the Bath.

 He was promoted to lieutenant general and made General Officer Commanding-in-Chief (GOC-in-C) of South-Eastern Command in February 1941.
 He was knighted as a Knight Commander of the Order of the Bath in the New Year's Honours' List at the end of the year.
-His new post controlled the part of the United Kingdom which was then widely considered to be the most likely target for any German invasion which, by the time of Paget's assumption of command, was still a possibility for the summer.
-South-Eastern Command had been split off from Eastern Command by Brooke and covered the counties of Kent, Surrey and Sussex and controlled IV Corps, XII Corps as well as the Canadian Corps.
+His new post controlled the part of the United Kingdom which was then widely considered to be the most likely target for any German invasion which, by the time of Paget's assumption of command, was still considered possible in the summer.
+South-Eastern Command had been split off from Eastern Command by Brooke; it covered the counties of Kent, Surrey and Sussex and controlled IV Corps, XII Corps and the Canadian Corps.
 XII Corps was commanded by Lieutenant-General Bernard Montgomery, who had been a fellow instructor at the Staff College in the 1920s.
 The two men managed to maintain a good working relationship, with Paget recognising Montgomery's expertise in tactics and the training of troops for battle.

-In the final months of 1941 Paget was considered as a successor to Air Chief Marshal Sir Robert Brooke-Popham as Commander-in-Chief (C-in-C) of Far East Command although, fortunately for Paget in the light of events which happened soon afterwards, this never materialised.
+In the final months of 1941 Paget was considered as a successor to Air Chief Marshal Sir Robert Brooke-Popham as Commander-in-Chief (C-in-C) of Far East Command although, fortunately for Paget in the light of later events, this never materialised.
 Around this time Churchill was growing tired of his Chief of the Imperial General Staff (CIGS), General Sir John Dill, and sought to replace him.
-At one point, Churchill even considered Paget for the role but it went to Brooke in the end, with Paget instead succeeding Brooke as C-in-C of Home Forces.
-Paget took up his position on Christmas Day, where the Malayan campaign was being fought by the British and Commonwealth forces against the Japanese and, had it not been for a twist of fate, Paget would have found himself there.
-He was promoted to the acting rank of general on the same date.
-The rank of general was made temporary on Christmas Day 1942, and permanent in July 1943.
+At one point, Churchill considered Paget for the role, but it went to Brooke in the end, with Paget instead succeeding Brooke as C-in-C of Home Forces.
+Paget took up his position on Christmas Day while the Malayan campaign was being fought by British and Commonwealth forces against the Japanese and, had it not been for a twist of fate, Paget would have found himself there.
+He was promoted to the acting rank of general on the same date; this was made permanent in July 1943.